Jaxelr/Nancy.Template.Webservice/README.md

 ### Purpose

-At my dayjob i tend to need a quick scaffolder for web services that provider various types of data structures in a brief time.
+I tend to need a quick scaffolder for web services that provide various types of data structures in a brief time.
 Sometimes as a prototype, other times for production purposes, so i developed this dotnet template in order to use it as a quick checklist of the needs i accustome to include on my WS.
 It is very opinionated, but so far has given me the results i need, with decent performance.

 It can be customized to use: